hastern/nightmare/README.md

 Here's a list of all possible fields in a test definition:

--name: The (brief) name of the test.
+- *name:* The (brief) name of the test.
--description: A longer description, about the purpose of this test.
+- *description:* A longer description, about the purpose of this test.
--command: The command to be executed.
+- *command:* The command to be executed.
--stdout: The expected result on stdout.
+- *stdout:* The expected result on stdout.
--stderr: The expected result on stderr.
+- *stderr:* The expected result on stderr.
--returnCode: The expected returncode.
+- *returnCode:* The expected returncode.
+- *timeout:* Time in seconds before the process gets automatically killed.

 Almost every field in the test is optional expect the command.
 The reason should be obvious.